 If you’ve ever seen one of those pop-ups telling you that your computer is in dire need of antivirus rescue, you’ve come across this scam.
 Also known as scareware, these fake antivirus ads want you to panic and pay up in order to secure what you believe to be the solution to your malware woes.
 There’s no gold at the end of this rainbow, though, and your money will simply disappear into the internet.

 Some creators of fake antivirus apps manage to list their scam software in legitimate download portals.
 When you install them on your device, they’ll appear as though they’re performing virus scans, but they don’t actually have any antivirus capabilities.
 Instead, they’re adware in disguise, created solely for the purpose of showing you ads when you use them.
-Avast Free Antivirus will protect you against the adware and other malware that often comes with these fake apps.
+Real antivirus software will protect you against the adware and other malware that often comes with these fake apps.

 An example of a scareware pop-up that attempts to convince you that there is malware on your computer.

 Multi-level marketing (MLM) or “network marketing” scams present themselves as opportunities to “be your own boss” or “start your own business” by purchasing inventory to sell from someone already involved in the company.

 When the majority of participants’ earnings come from sales, an MLM can be considered legitimate.
 However, some are built on a model that prioritizes the recruitment of new members over sales, so that a recruiter’s income is primarily derived from inventory purchases by junior members.
 Members lower in the hierarchy may end up spending more on inventory purchases than they ever recover in sales, while higher-ranking members reap the rewards.

 With social media playing an increasingly greater role in recruitment, many people are drawn into MLMs by trusted friends or family members.
 The recruiter doesn’t have to spend time cultivating a relationship as they would with a catfishing scam, since their targets are people they already know.